 The Monongahela National Forest is the crown jewel of West Virginia’s public lands.
 It’s home to more than 75 tree and 225 bird species, 60 nongame/forage fish species, 12 game fish species, and eight federally listed, threatened, or endangered bird, bat, salamander, and plant species.

-In the Fall of 2021, WV Rivers held listening sessions to hear from folks who love and use the Mon.
+In the Fall of 2021, WV Rivers held listening sessions to hear from recreation users who love the Mon Forest.
 We wanted to hear thoughts, concerns, and visions for the future of the National Forest.
-What we heard from forest users will form the foundation of a pro-active campaign to bring additional support to the Monongahela Forest.
+What we heard from forest users will form the foundation of a proactive campaign to bring additional support to the Monongahela Forest.
 You can download a copy of our report on the listening sessions.
 We have shared this report and our findings in community conversations in Mon Forest Towns.
 We continue to find support for trail-building skills and maintenance, avoiding overutilization of unique sites and other policy areas.
 The strongest support was expressed for permanent safeguards for our pristine clean Mon Forest headwaters.

 Top Concerns Shared By Listening Session Participants

 - Protect Wilderness.
 Ensure wilderness and sensitive areas are protected from overuse.
-Promote areas in the forest that receive less use.
+Promote areas in the Mon Forest that receive less use.

 - Access.
 Ensure people of all abilities can access the forest.
 Increase the use of public lands by communities traditionally left out of outdoor spaces.
-Promote lesser know recreational activities.
+Promote lesser-known recreational activities.

 - Maps.
 Improve the accuracy and availability of forest and trail maps.
 Increase resources available for mapping.

 - Invasive Species.
-Manage invasive species found in the forest.
+Manage invasive species found in the Mon Forest.